-Advance stakeholder engagement and communications: Advancing stakeholder engagement practices and communication strategies ensures FSD is responsive to local needs, increases stakeholder understanding of education matters and improves decision-making.
-It provides stakeholders and the public with accurate, accessible, and easy to understand information about the progress and performance of FSD in relation to provincial assurance domains and the Division priority of engagement, support, and success for each learner.
+Goal Outcomes Indicators Desired Result Measurable statements of what FSD seeks to achieve Advance stakeholder engagement and communications: Purposeful and appropriate stakeholder measures demonstrate that stakeholders actively Advancing stakeholder engagement practices and engagement and communication participate in engagement opportunities provided by communication strategies ensures FSD is responsive to strategies ensure: the Foothills School Division local needs, increases stakeholder understanding of governance aligns with and is stakeholder engagement informed decision making education matters and improves decision-making.
+It responsive to the needs and and education plans provides stakeholders and the public with accurate, expectations of the learning community education partners anticipate local and societal needs accessible, and easy to understand information about the stakeholder engagement improves and circumstances and respond with flexibility and progress and performance of FSD in relation to provincial decisions made and provides assurance, understanding assurance domains and the Division priority of trust, and confidence in the system engagement, support, and success for each learner. communication provides assurance